- Allergy and Asthma Network Mothers of Asthmatics - http://www.aanma.org -

 What’s Up Your Nose?

-When you breathe through your nose, the air goes past your nostrils into an open area inside your head called the nasal cavity before heading down your esophagus and into your lungs through your windpipe.
+When you breathe through your nose, the air goes past your nostrils into an open area inside your head called the nasal cavity before heading down your trachea and into your lungs through your windpipe.

 The whole system of airways is lined with a thin layer of sticky mucus that traps dust particles, bacteria and other pollutants.
 Tiny hairs called cilia sweep mucus from your nasal cavity into the back of your throat where it can be swallowed and neutralized in your stomach.
 More mucus is constantly being produced (2-4 cups per day) and the cycle goes on.